Commitment and innovation define U.S. cotton production. Over the last 35 years, the commitment of U.S.

 the demand for more sustainable fibers while using less

-historical progress has been achieved through the use of
+water use.
+This historical progress has been achieved through the

 pivots and drip irrigation) to increase irrigation